Shanmukhi1920/Energy-Efficiency-Prediction/README.md

 pip install -r requirements.txt jupyter notebook
 ```
-Then, open `Notebook.ipynb` in Jupyter.
+Then, open `Notebook.ipynb` in Jupyter in the `notebooks/` directory.

 - Access trained models and logs in the `mlruns/` directory.